 - changing rooms

 - lounge area

 - sport equipment storage

 - catering services

 - medical facilities

-- covered area for storage of boats

-- dining

-- IF and competition manager office

-- boat control tent

-- boat repair space

-- area for ergometers

 GENERAL INFORMATION

 Accreditation

 Accreditation is the process of identifying individuals and their roles at the Paralympic Games, whilst ensuring that they are granted appropriate access to fulfil their roles.
 Accreditation also ensures that all Games participants are granted entry into Brazil for the Games.
 A basic summary of the Accreditation process is given below; full details will be provided in the Accreditation application materials that will be available on the Rio Exchange in January 2016.